-It was halftime all the time Saturday as marching bands from Hernando, Citrus and Pasco counties gathered at River Ridge High School stadium to fight their "pre-game" jitters and face the judges at the District Five 2001 Florida Band Master Association Marching Music Performance Assessment.
+It was halftime all the time Saturday as marching bands from Hernando, Citrus and Pasco counties gathered at River Ridge High School stadium to fight their "pregame" jitters and face the judges at the District Five 2001 Florida Band Master Association Marching Music Performance Assessment.

 A panel of six judges scrutinized each and every move, doling out ratings in music, marching and maneuvering, auxiliary, color guard, and percussion.

 "It's one of two of the biggest events we do in the state of Florida." said Bill Rutherford, band director for Gulf High School.
-"It's a culmination of all our work - what should be our best performance.
+"It's a culmination of all our work _ what should be our best performance.
 It's the end of our marching band season.
-It's what the kids look forward to - an evening for the bands to shine."
+It's what the kids look forward to: an evening for the bands to shine."

 The community also gets to see the hard work that's going on in their schools, said River Ridge Middle School band director Travis Henry, who also serves as district chairman and who organized this year's event.

 Saturday was, no doubt, a long day for many.
-Some bands marched on the field when the late afternoon sun still warmed the long rows of metal bleachers.
+Some bands marched onto the field when the late afternoon sun still warmed the long rows of metal bleachers.
 Others got their 10-minute shot after twilight was long gone, the autumn air so brisk you could see your breath.

-"This thing commands so much energy - it's hard to believe," said Marching Rams oboe player, Alex Ramos as she hung out with other band members who were waiting their turn in the stands.
+"This thing commands so much energy, it's hard to believe," said Marching Rams oboe player Alex Ramos as she hung out with other band members who were waiting their turn in the stands.

-"It's nerve wracking with all the judges and everything," said Ridgewood flute player Michelle Sharpe.
+"It's nerve-wracking with all the judges and everything," said Ridgewood flute player Michelle Sharpe.

 Still, the crowd is a constant and always more forgiving at these events.

 These are the fans who don't head for the concession stands during halftime.
 Many have been listening since those first squeaky sounds blew out a mangled version of Hot Cross Buns way back when.
 Some have footed the bill for private lessons, joined the boosters, raised money for equipment and trips, and done their share of chauffeuring.
-So of course they stay glued to their seats, swelling with pride and rooting their players on.
+So, of course, they stay glued to their seats, swelling with pride and rooting their players on.

 Take 63-year-old Jim Turner.
 He cheered for each band with equal fervor.